Food to Fuel Exercise

 Some follow up questions I get are …

-• What about caffeine?
+- What about caffeine?
 While caffeine is an ergogenic aid (aka, it reduces the perceived effort of workouts so you perform better – particularly for endurance activity), it has a bell curve.
 That means caffeine has been shown to improve performance in small doses, but quickly reduces performance if taken in excess.
 Additionally, too much caffeine easily cause diarrhea, increase you heart rate, make you jittery, dehydrate, and leave you exhausted.
-So a cup of coffee or ~150-200 mg can be helpful before, but more may reduce your performance.
+It can also interrupt your sleep quality if you’re consuming it later in the day, which impairs recover.
+So a cup of coffee can be helpful before morning workouts, but more may reduce your performance.